 This is a medium-sized lemon that is tart and has a color of tinged pink.
 It also develops stripes on its rind right before it matures.

-These lemons are quite large and often used to make lemon juice and lemon pies.
+These lemons are quite large and often used to make lemon juice (read exactly how much lemon juice you get from one lemon) and lemon pies.
 They are considered to be novelties.

 Variegated Pink Lemons